ADVANTAGES OF SIPs PANELS VS STICK BUILT HOMES

 Reduced Thermal Bridging:

-A standard 6-½ inch SIPs panel has an R-value of 26, while a 6 ½ inch stick-built wall with cellulose insulation has an R-value of 20.
+A standard 6-½ inch SIP panel has an R-value of 26, while a 6 ½ inch stick-built wall with cellulose insulation has an R-value of 20.
 But there is more to the story…Continue reading.

-We glue OSB to both sides of the foam core with a commercial grade urethane glue.
+We glue SIP rated OSB to both sides of the foam core with a commercial grade urethane glue.
 This creates an extremely strong panel assembly that is similar to an I-beam.
 These panels are highly resistant to shear loads (external force that produces sliding failure between two parallel surfaces) and racking (when a building moves out of plumb or alignment).
 Simply put, SIPs construction can withstand high winds and seismic activity better than conventional stick-built construction.